mariusud/apollo-offline-link/README.md

 ## Notes

-- Operation matching is by `operationName`, so ensure your operations are named.
+- NetInfo is used for online/offline detection, and the link also uses request outcomes to refine its online/offline state.
-- NetInfo is used for online/offline detection and can be flaky; the link will also mark itself online when a successful response arrives.
+- To enable logging, set {logging: true} and it will emit logs with [apollo-offline-link] prefix